Bacon, Cheddar & Sage Quick Bread

 The Heart of the Table

-Serving a warm, heavily aromatic, savory loaf instantly elevates a standard weeknight dinner into an occasion of deep, rustic comfort.
+Serving a warm, heavily aromatic, savory loaf instantly transforms a standard weeknight dinner into an occasion of deep, rustic comfort.
 Slicing thick wedges of freshly baked bread right at the table dismantles rigid formality, inviting guests to pass the plate, savor the familiar warmth, and anchor the evening in unhurried, joyful connection.

 The Art of the Host